MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/slow-smb-file-transfer.md

   - [AzCopy](https://aka.ms/azcopy) has concurrency (multi-threading) capabilities and several [performance optimzations](/azure/storage/common/storage-use-azcopy-optimize).

 - Use file compression.
-   - Compress the small files into a single large archive file (Zip, 7z, rar, tar, gz, and so on).
+   - Compress the small files into a single large archive file (Zip, 7z, rar, tar, and gz).
    - Copy the archive file.
    - Extract the files on the destination system.
 Don't extract the files remotely.
    - This may or may not be faster depending on the speed of compression and decompression on the two systems.
-   - Use fast compression or no compression archiving to reduce the compression and decompression times.
+   - Use fast compression or no compression archiving to reduce the compression and decompression time.

 - Use a trusted third-party (non-Microsoft) file copy tool that supports multi-threaded file copying.